-Babel has a suite of libraries used to work with JavaScript source code, each library relies on Babels AST definition [4].
-The AST specification Babel uses tries to stay as true to the ECMAScript standard as possible [24], which has made it a recommended parser to use for proposal transpiler implementations [11].
+Babel has a suite of libraries used to work with JavaScript source code, each library relies on Babels AST definition [3].
+The AST specification Babel uses tries to stay as true to the ECMAScript standard as possible [7], which has made it a recommended parser to use for proposal transpiler implementations [22].
+A simple example of how source code parsed into an AST with Babel looks like can be seen in Figure 2.1.